 SOAN 237: Forging a Latin American Culture

 This course explores the forces that shape contemporary Latin American society, including material and cultural interactions with Europe, Africa, and the U.S. Emphasis is placed on understanding the formation of the region in terms of the responses of key groups of actors (indigenous peoples, women, peasants, workers, the poor, migrants, revolutionaries) to the actions of outside and/or more powerful forces and institutions (foreign invaders, the state, the military, missionaries, multinational corporations).
 Offered annually in the fall or spring semester.
-Counts toward Latin American studies major and concentration and management studies concentration.
+Also counts toward Latin American studies major and Latin American studies and management studies concentrations.

 SOAN 248: Sociology of Dying, Death, and Bereavement

 This class investigates death-related behavior from an American and cross-cultural perspective, seeking to understand patterns of social interaction surrounding and giving meaning to dying, death, and bereavement.
 Topics include: death meanings and anxiety, religion and death-related customs, the dying process, hospice as a social movement, biomedical issues, the funeral industry, death rituals, and the social understanding of the bereavement process.
 Offered periodically during Interim.
-Counts toward American studies major and family studies concentration.
+Also counts toward family studies concentration.

 This course provides a social science understanding of the "contemporary American family" and analysis of marriage and family issues from a cross-cultural perspective.
 Students discuss issues of dating and mate selection, marital and parent-child relationships over the family life cycle, gender issues, work and family roles, and problem-related issues affecting families (divorce, violence and death) caused by rapid changes in society.
 Offered annually in the fall or spring semester.
-Counts toward American studies and women's and gender studies majors and family studies, management studies, and women's and gender studies concentrations.
+Also counts toward women's and gender studies major; and family studies, management studies, and women's and gender studies concentrations.

 SOAN 261: Gender in Cross-Cultural Perspective

 This course compares gender patterns and issues in various cultures around the world, such as Latin America, the Middle East, India, the U.S., and East Asia.
 How do cultural expectations for women and men vary?
 Why do some societies have more gender equality than others?
 How do economic and political change, including globalization, impact gender roles?
 How do U.S. and Third World feminism compare?
 Offered annually in the fall or spring semester.
-Counts toward race and ethnic studies and women's and gender studies majors; Africa and the Americas, management studies, race and ethnic studies, and women's and gender studies concentrations.
+Also counts toward race and ethnic studies and women's and gender studies majors; and Africa and the African Diaspora, management studies, race and ethnic studies, and women's and gender studies concentrations.

 SOAN 262: Global Interdependence